 Placement tests may be required prior to registration for some courses to ensure you register for the appropriate course to maximize your success in college.

-If you have questions about whether your SAT or ACT scores have been received by Barry, speak with your admissions counselor.
+If you have questions about whether your SAT or ACT scores have been received by Barry, contact your admissions counselor.

 That depends on how many and what credits are accepted as transfer credits, and your major at Barry.
 In general, if you have earned an associate’s degree or have completed at least one college-level math and one college-level English course, you probably will not need to take math, English, or reading placement tests.
 However, depending on your major, you may need to take chemistry, foreign language, or a math placement test.
 Discuss this with your academic advisor.